The History of Sunoco

 First Service Station

 Sun opened its first service station in Ardmore, PA, and shortly after, another in Toledo, OH.
-In 1922, it subsequently shortened the name to Sun Oil Company.

 On November 12, 1925, Sun Oil Company went public – its stock appearing for the first time on the New York Stock Exchange.